avalon60/OraTAPI/README.md

 ```
 For simplicity some subdirectories have been omitted, but these aren't particularly important right now.
 However, it's
-worth mentioning that sample configuration files are provided and leveraged during setup.
+worth mentioning that sample (template) configuration files are provided and leveraged during setup.
 They are not shown, as they
 would clutter the display.
 These are implemented as subdirectories within the various `resources/templates` and
 `resources/config` subdirectories.
 For example the `resources/templates/packages/body` and
 `resources/templates/packages/spec` directories, each have a `samples` subdirectory.